Luz H.

 How did you balance your time working and your time with family?

 At that time, though I was working, I still had to take care of my youngest daughter, Kimberly.
 When I came home from work, I still had to finish my chores.
 I had to bathe Kimberly and put her to sleep around 11 p.m. or 12 a.m. so that we both could rest.
 The next day, I would have to wake up at 6 a.m. and take three buses to go to work.
-The place I worked [at] wasn’t nearby; it was in Montebello, and we didn’t have a car, so I had to take three buses to get to work.
-It was difficult, but I had to do it.
+The place I worked at wasn’t nearby; it was in Montebello, and we didn’t have a car, so I had to take three buses to get to work.
+It wasn't easy, but I had to do it.
 I didn’t have another option.
 There was no other option.